SP2024 GBSC/IDNE 720/790-VTR JC- Data Science Club

 Kristina Visscher, kmv@uab.edu

-Please visit The DEI Website for more information.
+Please visit The Office of Access and Engagement Website for more information.

 Course Intent: